 Econometrically Estimated RPCs

 In IMPLAN Version 2.0 (2007 and earlier data sets), RPCs were estimated whenever an IMPLAN model was built.
 They were estimated using the coefficients from econometric equations combined with the study area data from the IMPLAN model.
 These equations were derived from a 51 region, 120 industry, multi-region input-output (MRIO) model developed by Jack Faucett Associates, Inc.1.
 This multi-regional model was based on 1977 data and represented an update of the pioneering MRIO work done by Karen Polenske2 in 1970.
 The econometric RPC formulations used in IMPLAN were originally developed by Ben Stevens under contract with the US Forest Service and the methodology is described in the paper by Alward and Despotakis3.
 For all non-shippable commodities (i.e., services), IMPLAN Pro 2.0 used the "observed" state values as adjusted by supply/demand pool ratios rather than econometrics.
-The Econometric method is still used for zip-code and congressional district level data (for which gravity model based trade flows data are not currenly available).
+In IMPLAN Version 3.0 and 4.0, Econometric method was used for zip-code and congressional district level data (for which gravity model based trade flows data were not available).
+In IMPLAN Version 5.0 trade flow data is available for all states, counties, zip codes and congressional districts!

 Estimating RPCs with the Trade Flows Model

 Starting in 1998, an effort was undertaken to create a new MRIO method that would look at trade for each individual IMPLAN sector at the county level.
 The double-constrained gravity model and data used are described in this paper by Alward, Olson, and Lindall4.
-The resulting MRIO model data is now incorporated in the IMPLAN® Version 3.0 software.
-The complete model is re-run for each year's IMPLAN data.
-Since we now have the "observed" local usage for each county/state in the US for each IMPLAN commodity, there is no need for the econometric equations required by IMPLAN Pro 2.0 of the software except in the case of zip-code and congressional district level models.
+The resulting MRIO model data is now incorporated in the IMPLAN® Version 3.0 and 5.0 software.
+The gravity model is re-run for each year's IMPLAN Data.
+Since in IMPLAN Version 5.0 we now have the "observed" local usage for each county/state/zip code/congressional districts in the US for each IMPLAN commodity, there is no need for the econometric equations required by IMPLAN Pro 2.0 as well Versions 3.0 and 4.0 in the case of zip-code and congressional district level models.
+Therefore in IMPLAN Version 5.0 you can now perform MRIO analysis at the state, county, zip code, congressional district and MSA levels of geography, whereas IMPLAN Pro Version 3.0 was limited to performing MRIO analysis only at the state and county levels.

 What Causes Errors in Trade Flow Estimation?